-But first, here’s a great side dish for your Thanksgiving dinner.
-Some of you may think of this more as a dessert, but it’s traditional in our family to serve this Baked Fruit along with the turkey and other menu items.
-The contrast of a little sweet along with the savory is a very Southern thing.
-We do love our “sweet and salt” in the South – biscuits with a slice of ham and peach preserves, cream cheese with sweet-hot pepper jelly, baked fruit with turkey and dressing.
-Mmmmm.
+If you’re planning your Thanksgiving dinner and need another idea for a side dish, I’m here to help!
+Some of you may think of this more as a dessert, but it’s traditional in our family to serve this Baked Fruit along with the turkey and other savory menu items.
+The contrast of a little sweet along with the savory is a very southern thing.
+We do love our “sweet and salt” in the south – biscuits with a slice of ham and peach preserves, cream cheese with sweet-hot pepper jelly, baked fruit with turkey and dressing.
+Yum.

-This is a fall and winter recipe which uses canned fruits along with the typical cold weather spices of cinnamon, cloves and allspice.
+This is a fall and winter recipe which uses canned fruits along with the warm spices of cinnamon, cloves, and allspice.
 And when it’s cooking the fragrance will fill your home with a beautiful holiday scent!
 My mother makes a very similar baked fruit recipe using curry powder in addition to the other spices.
 If you want to add a little curry to yours, it will be fantastic, too.

 Preheat oven to 350 degrees.

 Layer the drained fruits in a baking dish.

 In a small saucepan over medium heat, combine the brown sugar, spices and butter.
 Heat until the butter and sugar are completely melted.

 Pour the butter, sugar, and spice mixture over the fruit.

 Mix lightly taking care not to break the fruit.

 Bake for 30 minutes or until heated through and bubbly.

 - Easy Roasted Fruit Recipe from She Wears Many Hats